 Our Little Dips explore a theme of Feldenkrais learning, then illustrate it with one or more lessons.
 They always include at least one free lesson.
 Little Dips are first published in our newsletter.

-I’m excited about the learning ahead of me: I’ll be joining my wife, Jen, on her clergy sabbatical.
-We’ll explore the remarkable links between Feldenkrais learning principles and a 1,000 year old habit-changing Jewish contemplative tradition, Mussar.
+In July of 2025 I joined my wife, Jen, on her clergy sabbatical.
+We explored the remarkable links between Feldenkrais’s secular learning principles and a 1,000 year old habit-changing Jewish contemplative tradition, Mussar.

-Below I’ve included inspiration from Felden-fans who report on the effects of regular study, including a letter from a new Patron at the bottom of the post.
-You’ll also find many Feldenkrais lesson resources.
+We did Feldenkrais lessons together almost every day, and it was transformative!
+Below I’ve included inspiration from The FP’s community of Felden-fans who describe the effects of regular study, including a letter from a new Patron at the bottom of the post.
+You’ll also find many Feldenkrais lesson resources below.

 Perhaps you’ll pursue your own deep study!
 If you do, let us know what you discover in the comments below.